firefly-cpp/cover-letter-latex/README.md

-# cover-letter-latex
+## Description
-A cover letter template for a journal paper submission in Latex
+The repository hosts a cover letter template for journal submissions written in Latex.

 ## Disclaimer